Got Your Helmet – Do You Know First Aid?

 While quickie style Red Cross first aid teaching is better than nothing, and an advanced Red Cross first aid course is useful, in my opinion a true wilderness first aid program is the best thing for backcountry skiers who want to extend their backcountry safety program beyond helmets and knee pads.
 Most first aid training is based on the first minutes before your 911 call produces an ambulance.
 Wilderness first aid deals with “secondary aid” — the things you do to help a person for hours or even days after an injury.

 We just enrolled our teenage son in one such course, a NOLS/WMI Widerness First Aid course hosted by the 10th Mountain Hut Association here in Colorado.
-They’ve got room for a few more folks so sign up for this one if you’ve got the urge, and they give courses all over the country.
-Info below from 10th Mountain:
+They give courses all over the country.
+Google it up.

 Department of backcountry skiing first aid: